 A student's academic success at GLCC depends greatly on his or her class attendance and participation.
-Accordingly, any student absent from class for two or more consecutive weeks may be withdrawn from the college.
+Accordingly, any student missing 50% or more of all his/her scheduled classes may be withdrawn from the college.
 Students facing exceptional circumstances which require a period of absence must communicate such in writing to the Academic Dean.
 Students dismissed due to poor attendance still bear responsibility for all financial obligations for the entire semester in which they enrolled.